Items Included Within the Tuition & Fees:

 - Student Professional Liability Insurance during the program2

-A $1,500 non-refundable tuition deposit is required of accepted students to indicate the intent to matriculate in Presbyterian College Physician Assistant Studies Program.
+A $1,500 non-refundable escrow deposit is required of accepted students to indicate the intent to matriculate in Presbyterian College Physician Assistant Studies Program.
 A student must remit the deposit by the deadline stated in his/her acceptance letter to retain his/her conditionally offered seat in the class.

 All charges are due and payable on the schedule published by the Business Office.
 Circumstances which prevent a student from adhering to these dates should be discussed with the Office of Student Accounts.
 Students attending school under grants and/or loans should confer with the Office of Student Accounts concerning payment of fees.
 Students attending school under the G.I.
 Bill may discuss payment of school fees with the Office of Student Accounts.
 These students must also submit all required paperwork to the College’s VA Certifying Official.
 Failure to make proper payments, unless otherwise cleared with the Office of Student Accounts, will result in dismissal from the College.
 The College will not issue grades, grant degrees, or furnish academic transcripts until all financial obligations have been satisfied and all College property returned.
 Policies and procedures for leave of absence, short-term leave, and withdrawal can be found in the PA Student Bulletin.